Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints: Conclusion

 \section{Conclusion}

 In this paper we adopt a stochastic framework to formulate voltage control problems with uncertainty.
 Compared to existing literature, we use a single chance constraint to capture the uncertainty in the distribution system.
 We show that this formulation is more realistic and less conservative than placing constraints on every bus in the distribution network.
-We also show that the proposed problem is tractable and the feasible region of the constraints is convex, therefore there is no need to adopt approximate algorithms such as Monte Carlo sampling to solve for the problem.
-Simulation results validate our statement by standard IEEE test feeders.
+We also propose a tractable algorithm to solve the optimization problem without explicitly knowing the underlying probabilistic distribution.
+The proposed algorithm solves the problem efficiently given a set of samples.
+For a wide range of probabilistic distributions, this solution converges to global optimum almost surely when number of samples goes to infinity because the problem is convex.
+Simulation results validate our statements by standard IEEE test feeders.